Wrestling Workout - Training for Wrestling - Wrestling Training - Wrestling Workouts - Wrestling Exercises

 Hanging Leg Raise:

-Alright, with that out of the way, let’s get into the first of 3 new exercises.
+Alright, let’s get into the first of 3 new exercises introduced in this program.
 In this post I’ll cover the Dr. Mike DB Bench.

-To get things started, I’d first like to show a video on the Dr. Mike DB Bench so you get an idea of what I’ll be talking about.
+To get things started, I’d first like to show a video on the Dr. Mike DB Bench.

-Dr. Mike is currently in his 3rd year of residency in family medicine at a local hospital.
-And while that’s all well and good, it’s his past profession and experiences that have had the greatest impact on my training.
-Dr. Mike was a licensed Chiropractor for over 15 years before deciding to go to med school one random day.
+Dr. Mike is currently in his 3rd year of residency at a local hospital.
+And while I think that’s cool, it’s his past profession that has had the greatest impact on my training.
+Dr. Mike was a Chiropractor for over 15 years before deciding to go to med school.

-Before meeting him I didn’t really buy into what Chiropractors do, but since he’s fixed a number of problems I’ve had (not just back or neck either) I’m a BIG time believer in Chiropractic care and highly recommend it for wrestlers at all levels.
+Before meeting Dr. Mike, I didn’t really buy into what Chiropractors do.
+However, he’s since fixed a number of problems I’ve had and I’m now a BIG time believer.
+I highly recommend it to wrestlers at all levels.

-Anyway, in addition to being a practicing DC, Dr. Mike was also a competitive powerlifter and had the opportunity to train with some very high level lifters back in the 80s.
-In fact, he once trained with an National discus champion, who I believe, if I remember correctly, was on the Olympic team as well.
+In addition to being a practicing DC, Dr. Mike was also a competitive powerlifter.
+As a result, he trained with some very high level lifters back in the 80s.
+In fact, he once trained with a discus thrower who was on the Olympic team at the time.

-Dr. Mike has since passed that on to me and I have named any alternate arm press variation I implement in my wrestling training programs as “Dr. Mike Presses.”
+One day, Dr. Mike taught this style of pressing to me.
+Since then I have named any alternate arm press variation “Dr. Mike Presses.”

-Alright, now let’s get into some of the benefits of this style of DB press over others.
+Alright, let’s get into some of the benefits of this style of DB press.

-First, the Dr. Mike DB Bench requires the lifter to press with only one arm at a time.
-As a result, this is a great way to identify where an imbalance in your upper body may exist.
-Additionally, it’s also a great way to eliminate these imbalances because it works one arm at a time.
+First, the Dr. Mike DB Bench requires the lifter to press with one arm at a time.
+As a result, this is a great way to identify where imbalances in your upper body may exist.

-However you justify and support the exercise, the Dr. Mike DB Bench, or any Dr. Mike press variation for that matter, makes a great addition in your training for wrestling program.
-So make sure to keep your upper body in balance this season and build some great low end strength at the same time by adding these in to your workouts.
+The bottom line is, the Dr. Mike DB Bench makes a great addition in your training program.
+So make sure to keep your upper body in balance and build some great low end strength by incorporating these.

-Check out the next post where I’ll cover the Pause DB Row- Wrestling Training
+Check out the next post in the series- Paused DB Row.